 If you need to display a landing page while the app is in the foreground state, replace the registry predicate associated with that action with one that allows foreground execution.

-Share prompts the user to share your message on social networks.
+Share prompts the user to share your message with apps, social media accounts, and other services.
 Enter the text you want to accompany the share, including any promotional information, shortened links, hashtags, etc.